 by a group of German commandos.
 Michael Caine

 and Robert Duvall

 star as the leader of the squad, their Irish nationalist liaison, and the German colonel in charge of masterminding the mission.

 - All Germans Are Nazis: Averted.
 Steiner and his unit are depicted as chivalrous men of honor, and they are opposed to the persecution of Jews.

-- America Saves the Day/Wins The War: A company of US Rangers just happenes to be stationed in a manor right next to the village, and is tasked to neutralise the German commandos head-on before Churchill arrives.
-While there are plenty of British characters, they provide mostly the Innocent Bystander and Bigger "Bad" roles.
+- America Saves the Day/Wins The War: A company of US Rangers just happens to be stationed in a manor right next to the village, and is tasked to neutralise the German commandos head-on before Churchill arrives.
+While there are plenty of British characters, they provide mostly the Innocent Bystander and Bigger "Bad" (in a seemingly Hero Antagonist kind of way) roles.